 2. How Much You List

-When does that help?
-A yearly Starter subscription will save you money if you create about 65 listings per month, and a monthly plan is worth it if you create at least 73 listings per month.
-(For the math behind this, see the Starter Store section in our article on eBay business strategy in 2019.)
+If you don't have managed payments, a yearly Starter subscription will save you money if you average 215+ listings per month.
+A monthly plan is worth it if you create at least 223 listings per month.

 As you go into higher Store levels, you get more free listings, and the insertion fee drops further.

-Stores at the Basic level and higher also have a bonus benefit for auctioneers.
+All Stores at the Basic level and higher also have a bonus benefit for auctioneers.
 If you pay an insertion fee on an auction in a qualifying category and successfully sell the item, you get your insertion fee payment back.
-This means you theoretically have unlimited free auctions if they all sell!
+This means you theoretically have unlimited free auctions if most of them sell!